yalelibrary/linked-art-mapping/specs/md/tasks/identifiers/call_number.md

 10. Select and save the value of subfield `m`.

 11. Join the values of subfields `852him` with a whitespace character.
-This is the `call number`
+This is the `call number`.

-12. Concatenate the `call number` with the `location name`
+12. Concatenate the `call number` with the `location name`.

 `12244893`